 IFRS 15 introduces new disclosures around the amount of income, deferred income and receivables which are accounted for under the standard.
-The Council's accounts template was not updated to include these new disclosures and as a result the financial statements did not fully comply with the Code in this respect.
+The Council's accounts template was not updated to include these new disclosures and as a result the financial statements do not fully comply with the Code in this respect.

 The Council has not made any disclosure of the impact of the transition.
-We have proposed further improvements to the accounts disclosures and will update the meeting regarding the status of this.